Salem High School (New Jersey): Athletics

 The baseball team, under Coach Wendell Lloyd, won the 1965 Tri-County Conference Championship, then captured the South Jersey Group II championship in 1967.
 Salem beat Clearview Regional High School and Merchantville High School in the first two rounds of the tournament before defeating Cinnaminson High School in the final game to win the title.

 The 1973 football team was awarded the South Jersey Group II state sectional title by the NJSIAA as co-champion with Pleasantville High School.
-Led by Anthony "A. B." Brown with 2,012 yards rushing, the 1983 football team finished the season with a 9-0-2 record, having won the Tri-County Conference title and the South Jersey Group II sectional title with a 37-13 victory in the championship game against a Hammonton High School team that came into the finals undefeated.
+Led by Anthony "A. B." Brown with 2,012 yards rushing, the 1983 football team finished the season with a 9-0-2 record, having won the Tri-County Conference title and the South Jersey Group II sectional title with a 37–13 victory in the championship game against a Hammonton High School team that came into the finals undefeated.
 The Thanksgiving Day rivalry with Woodstown High School, among the state's oldest and one that has attracted crows exceeding 3,000, was listed at 9th on NJ.com's 2017 list "Ranking the 31 fiercest rivalries in N.J.
 HS football".
 Salem leads the rivalry with a 60–35–10 overall record as of 2017.

 The spring (outdoor) track and field team won the Group II state championship in 1987 and 1989.
 The team won the Salem County, Tri-County Conference, South Jersey Group II and the state Group II championships in 1987.
 Coached by Hall of Famer Lee Bacon, the 1987 team finished the season ranked #1 in South Jersey, earning them the Courier-Post Cup.
 Team championships also included the Lakewood, Woodbury and Bridgeton Relays.
 The 1989 boys track and field team won the Salem County, Tri-County championships and won the state Group II title by a single point over Kingsway Regional High School without finishing first in any single event.
 Bacon previously guided the Rams track team to the 1976 Tri-County Championship.

-The girls' basketball team won the 2005 South, Group I state sectional championship, defeating Penns Grove High School 77-54 in the first round and Point Pleasant Beach High School 60-53 in the semifinals, before taking the title with a 57-52 win versus Gloucester City Junior-Senior High School.
+The girls' basketball team won the 2005 South, Group I state sectional championship, defeating Penns Grove High School 77–54 in the first round and Point Pleasant Beach High School 60–53 in the semifinals, before taking the title with a 57–52 win versus Gloucester City High School.
 The team also won the 2006 South Jersey Group I state sectional championship.

-The softball team earned the South Jersey Group I state title in 2006 with a 5-4 win over Penns Grove High School.
+The softball team earned the South Jersey Group I state title in 2006 with a 5–4 win over Penns Grove High School.